Manaslu Circuit Trek

 The area is renowned for its cultural richness in addition to its rich biodiversity.
 There are people from different ethnic and cultural backgrounds.
 Especially the fusion of Nepalese Hindu and Tibetan Buddhist cultures exists.

 People of many ethnicities live and practice Hindu culture and traditions in the lower part of the Manaslu region, particularly in the lower Budhi Gandaki (river) valley.
-While those living in the upper Budhi Gandaki Valley are direct descendants of Tibetan immigrants.
-Nearly all of their traditions, language, attire, and cultural practices are Tibetan.
+While those living in the upper Budhi Gandaki Valley are direct descendants of Tibetan immigrants, almost all of their traditions, language, attire, and cultural practices are Tibetan.
 A site called Nupri, which in Tibetan means "Western Mountain," is a hub for trade between Tibetans and local Tibetans.
 Trade between Tibet and Nupri is still ongoing.

 Food and Accommodation During Manaslu Circuit Trek

 Manaslu Circuit is a teahouse trek.
 Tea houses are one of the simplest accommodations in the Himalayas.
 We book twin-sharing rooms.
 Single rooms are only available in some villages at lower elevations.
-The rooms are not so big, but they are good enough to spend the night.
+The rooms are not so big, but they are good enough to spend the night in.
 The washrooms are mostly common.
 You can find Western-style toilets in the newly built tea houses, otherwise, most of them have squat toilets.

 We provide three meals a day during the trek, and trekkers are free to buy additional snacks and drinks on their own.
-You usually get toast, eggs, muesli, oats, porridge, soups, chapati, veggies, etc for breakfast.
-For menu meals, dishes like dla bhat, momo, noodles, curries, burgers, tibetan bread, thukpa, thenduk, etc are available.
+You usually get toast, eggs, muesli, oats, porridge, soups, chapati, veggies, etc. for breakfast.
+For menu meals, dishes like dla bhat, momo, noodles, curries, burgers, tibetan bread, thukpa, thenduk, etc. are available.
 There are plenty of options for vegetarians.

 Drinking water is also available throughout the trekking route.
 You can use water purification tablets for double purification.
 We do not recommend drinking tap water or water from streams directly, as you may not be able to digest it.
 Get your favorite snacks and bars in Kathmandu to munch on during the trek.